General Recommendations for Tenure Track Faculty

 GOAL: The candidate should provide evidence of dedication to and effectiveness in teaching at both the introductory level and within specialized courses.
-The Chairperson and DPC will give attention to qualitative measures of teaching, as well as to quantitative measures derived from student evaluations in assessing the effectiveness of and dedication to teaching.
+The Chairperson and PTC will give attention to qualitative measures of teaching, as well as to quantitative measures derived from student evaluations in assessing the effectiveness of and dedication to teaching.

 As a guide to departmental expectations, items of importance in assessing teaching include, but are not restricted to the following: